citp/privacy-policy-historical/t/ta/tam/tamus.edu.md

-> *The following text is extracted and transformed from the tamus.edu privacy policy that was archived on 2005-12-17.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20051217130425id_/http%3A//www.tamus.edu/privacy.html) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the tamus.edu privacy policy that was archived on 2008-12-16.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20081216032208id_/http%3A//www.tamus.edu/web/privacy.html) for the most accurate reproduction.*

-# Texas A&M System » Privacy
+# Privacy

+## Privacy

 The Texas A&M University System (A&M System) respects your privacy.
 It is the policy of the A&M System to protect the information you provide to us through the A&M System Web site.
 The A&M System will not share, sell, rent, or otherwise distribute that information to any entity outside of the A&M System for any commercial purposes.